July 29, 2015 | Jon Anderson, Senior Vice President, Solutions

 Admittedly this has been a simplified look at logistics, but what does this exercise show?
 From an operations perspective, the biggest issue likely to be encountered should a country leave the euro would be one of data – the processes to handle security changes is already be in place and familiar.

-Jon Anderson, Marketing and Solutions, joined the company in 2007.
-As an experienced executive with 25+ years in the financial services and managed accounts industry, Jon works with the Technology, and Client Experience teams to help identify and deploy new features on Archer’s fully integrated platform.
+Jon Anderson, Head of Solutions, is an experienced executive with 30+ years in the financial services and managed accounts industry.
+Jon has been with Archer since 2007, holding various roles including Marketing and Solutions.
+As head of Solutions, Jon works with the Technology, and Client Experience teams to ensure that client needs are fulfilled while helping identify and deploy new features on Archer’s fully integrated platform.

 Get Started with Archer